Buying Your First Luxury Car

 What is a Luxury Car?

 Luxury can mean different things to different people.
-In today’s automotive world—contrary to popular belief—luxury is not confined to particular brands of vehicles or to vehicles equipped with lavish interiors and technological features that provide better performance capabilities.
-For most of automotive history, certain brands have become generally accepted as luxury vehicles, acknowledged to be much more expensive to acquire (and to maintain) than brands of lower value.
-In recent years, mainstream brands, in an attempt to be perceived as luxurious, have been outfitting some of their models with high-end features that are beyond the average necessities.
-However, not all drivers will agree with this definition of “luxury.”
+In today’s automotive world—contrary to popular belief—luxury is not confined to particular brands of vehicles or vehicles equipped with lavish interiors and technological features that provide better performance capabilities.
+In the automotive field certain brands have become generally accepted as luxury vehicles, acknowledged to be much more expensive to acquire (and to maintain) than brands of lower value.

-Some features that are considered to define luxury items include heated steering wheels, integrated seat massagers, water-resistant windows, automatic safety equipment, and entertainment systems.
-Of course, these features do not automatically make a vehicle luxurious, but they are among the most anticipated for customers.
+Some features that are considered to define luxury include heated steering wheels, integrated seat massagers, water-resistant windows, automatic safety equipment, and entertainment systems.
+Of course, these features do not automatically make a vehicle luxurious, but they are among the most anticipated for many customers.

 How Informed do You Need to Be?

-Salespeople are in general agreement that prospective purchasers of luxury cars have usually done preparatory research into price range, size, and features.
+Salespeople are in general agreement that prospective purchasers of luxury cars have usually done preparatory research into the price range, size, and features.
 Vehicle type is one of the top considerations.
 For example, there is the choice between a four-door sedan and a two-door coupe.
-Sedans are still the most popular vehicles; however, SUVs represent the fastest-growing segment, with a roughly even split between male and female customers.
+Sedans are still the among the most popular vehicles; however, SUVs represent the fastest-growing segment, with a roughly even split between male and female customers.
 Where engine preference is concerned, there is understandably an increased interest in electric power.

-While a lot can be learned online these days, car shoppers reportedly still anticipate a visit to a dealership to look at the vehicles in-person, talk to a salesperson, and get the hard, cold facts about financial details.
+While a lot can be learned online these days, car shoppers reportedly still anticipate a visit to a dealership to look at the vehicles in-person, talk to a salesperson, and get the hard, cold facts about all the financial details.
 With particular reference to finances, purchasing versus leasing and new versus used have become increasingly important considerations.

 New or Used?

 Many used luxury vehicles are covered by a lifetime powertrain warranty.
-Depreciation will be far lower when you buy used cars (versus new), and older luxury vehicles usually offer the same safety and technology features as a new economy car.
+Depreciation will be far lower when you buy a used car (versus new), and older luxury vehicles usually offer the same safety and technology features as a new economy car.
 This is because reputable dealers will most likely put their used vehicles through an extensive reconditioning process.

 Purchasing or Leasing?